ncmbadmin/monaca_data_registration/README_en.md

 ![Image4](/readme-img/004_en.png)

-* After, let's confirm the place where the data will be saved.
+* After that, let's confirm the place where the data will be saved.

 ![Image5](/readme-img/005_en.png)